likicv/usysml-test-cases/README.md

 **Meaning**:

 ‘Vehicle' is in the namespace of 'PackageVehicles' which is in the namespace of 'Root'.
-'Vehicle' is `PartDef` (i.e. the element Cassifier of 'Vehicle' is `PartDef`, generated by the SysMLv2 command ‘part def’).
+'Vehicle' is `PartDef` (i.e. the SysML v2 Cassifier is `PartDef`, meaning that 'Vehicle' was generated by the SysMLv2 ‘part def’ command).

 ### Example 3